rufuspollock-okfn/ckan.js/README.md

 `recline.backend.Ckan`

-The backend supports `fetch` and `query` but no write APIs at the present time.
+The backend supports `fetch` and `query` but does not provide write support at the present time.